-We support students throughout their education journey, including admissions, enrollment, completion, and job readiness training.
-We aim to provide economic mobility for working adults who might lack easy access to traditional forms of higher education, and connect students to labor marketplaces and potential employers.
+We support students throughout their education journey, which includes admissions, enrollment, completion, and career readiness training.
+We aim to provide economic mobility for working adults who might lack easy access to traditional forms of higher education, and help connect students to labor marketplaces and potential employers.